 The latter, shared by ten users will result in a slower connection than the former.
 If you make a mobile hotspot vs home Internet comparison, this is somewhat true for both.
 However, the mobile hotspot is more reliable.
 Because with the mobile internet, there are no peak hours exactly.
 Even if you are the only one using your home internet, if it’s peak hour, many users in your neighborhood are sharing the same bandwidth.

 Mobile data plans are not very generous.
 However, the trend is changing and many carriers are now offering plans with unlimited data.
 Still, the home internet plans clearly win here.
 The mobile internet plans are expensive and if you are not careful about your online activities, you will run out of your data pretty soon.
 This means more bill pay!

 Most ISPs offer plans with no data volume restrictions.
 For those who do, you will only experience throttling upon reaching your data limit.
 They also offer a grace period and free Mbps once you reach your data limit.
 For instance, you get to use Cox free internet until you pay your monthly bill.

-Typically, a Wi-Fi router that operates on 2.4 GHz band covers around 150 feet indoors and around 300 feet outdoors.
+Typically, a Wi-Fi router that operates on a 2.4 GHz band covers around 150 feet indoors and around 300 feet outdoors.
 Therefore, as long as you stay within this range, you will be able to enjoy an active internet connection.
 With a mobile internet hotspot, you get to enjoy up and running the internet anywhere you want.

 During commutes, in a hotel room, and while shopping, a mobile hotspot can be a lifesaver.